Mold Compass Free mold guidance and practical resources

 Overview

-Columbia receives roughly 43.7 inches of precipitation per year at an average of 65.5 F, which means it experiences a mix of wet spells and dry breaks.
+Columbia receives roughly 43.7 inches of precipitation per year.
+Moisture risk is concentrated around storms, leaks, and enclosed materials that dry slowly.
 Columbia sits inland with hot, humid summers and mild winters typical of South Carolina.

 Columbia Code Enforcement Division addresses property maintenance and nuisance violations.